aaronwithalaser/av-installation-studyguide-notes/README.md

 This diagram represents a theoretical LED wall system layout for learning and reference purposes.

-It outlines the core signal flow from Media Source → S-Box Processor → IG (Interface Gender) → Data Zones → Cabinets → LED Modules.
+It represents my current understanding of the core signal flow from Media Source → S-Box Processor → IG (Interface Gender) → Data Zones → Cabinets → LED Modules.

-The diagram assumes an unknown display size and cabinet count — focusing instead on the fundamental system architecture and data link principles.
+The diagram assumes an unknown display size and cabinet count and trying to focus instead on the fundamental system architecture and data link principles.

 ---